juliolops/outlier_identifier_api/README.md

 ```

 ```
-Example of post request to insert many values
+Example of json to insert many values

 {